walmartlabs/lacinia/docs/tutorial/database-1.rst

 Docker container. [#container]_

-We're definitely going to be taking two steps backward before taking further steps forward, but the majority of the changes will be in the ``clojure-game-geek.db`` namespace; the majority of the application, including the field resolvers, will be unaffected.
+We're definitely going to be taking two steps backward before taking further steps forward, but the majority of the changes will be in the ``my.clojure-game-geek.db`` namespace; the majority of the application, including the field resolvers, will be unaffected.

 Dependency Changes